 Based on what you've written, it sounds like your employer's got you on a somewhat unpredictable travel schedule.
 Instead of an airline credit card, try signing up for a rewards credit card with extra benefits or bonuses for travel purchases.
 If you've got a good credit score, you could even earn a special signup offer ranging from extra cash back to bonus rewards points.

 - Chase Sapphire® Card.
-If your business expenses involve picking up the tab at dinner, this reward credit card offers double points for purchases at restaurants.
+If your business expenses involve picking up the tab at dinner, this reward credit card offers double points for purchases for dining at restaurants.
 You can redeem your points for statement credits, merchandise, gift cards and more.

 Neither of these cards have an annual fee, but they carry annual percentage rates a little higher than no-frills cards.
 Pay your balance in full at the end of each statement cycle to avoid finance charges, while earning as many rewards points as possible.

 When choosing your rewards credit cards, check out each issuer's website to see whether you can get bonus value when redeeming points at your favorite restaurants and merchants.